usaid-cs/yesterday-i-learned/random.md

 1. [Some sites](http://gaming.stackexchange.com/questions/191981/why-does-steam-keep-asking-if-im-over-18) always ask for the user's age, to avoid liability of a young user visiting the page while an older user is logged in.
 1. [A Void](http://en.wikipedia.org/wiki/A_Void) is a book without the letter "e" (apart from the author's name).
 1. Never buy Seagate drives; [Stop buying WD](https://www.backblaze.com/blog/hard-drive-reliability-update-september-2014/); start buying HGST (Hitachi).
-1. When your married relationship turns sour, quit your job.
-When a divorce takes place, you get half.
-This does not work if the other person is also unemployed.
-1. You don't smell the odor compounds when they are dissolved in the saliva.
-It is only when the saliva dries up, like when you lick the back of your hand, that you can smell them.
-That's why you tend to smell bad breath when someone talks; the moving air dries up the mouth and caries the compounds toward you
 1. [Tabarnak](http://www.urbandictionary.com/define.php?term=tabarnak) (QC French for "Fuck"); Baiser (FR French for "Fuck")
 1. [JSONX](http://www-01.ibm.com/support/knowledgecenter/SS9H2Y_6.0.0/com.ibm.dp.xm.doc/json_jsonx.html) is a format that allows lossless XML conversion to a JSON-like string.
 1. Season cast iron cookware with [flaxseed oil](http://sherylcanter.com/wordpress/2010/01/a-science-based-technique-for-seasoning-cast-iron/), apparently.